 However, these advantages of pool mining come at a price.
 Most pools do not pay out transaction fees to miners in the pools.
 Also, most pools take a percentage of the reward.
 And, of course, the remaining amount is split amongst the miners in the pool.

 All things considered, it may be better to mine solo if your available hashrate provides a low enough block mining time.
 The Solo Vs. Pool Mining Tool below will help you determine this for a number of popular cryptocurrencies.
 There is no set answer, but most people seem to think solo mining makes sense up to about 2 weeks.
 After that, you are better off mining in a pool.

 Solo Vs. Pool Mining Tool

 Enter your total available hashrate (sum of all devices for a given hash algorithm) and maximum time to mine a block (default is 2 weeks).
 Then choose how you want the results sorted and select "Run."
-The cells are automatically colored to show the suitability for solo mining and pool mining.
+The rows are automatically colored to show the suitability of each cryptocurrency for solo mining and pool mining.

 |Coin (Symbol)||Hash Algorithm||Time To Mine A Block (days)|